GENI-NSF/geni-tools/README-stitching.txt

 logging.
 However, stitcher always saves your combined result manifest RSpec to a file (named '`<slicename>-manifest-rspec-stitching-combined.xml`'), unless you specify the `--tostdout` option.
-Currently, stitcher will write several files to the current working directory (results from `GetVersion` and `SliverStatus`, plus several manifest RSpecs) (change this directory using `--filePrefix`).
+Currently, stitcher will (at least temporarily) write several files to the current working directory (results from `GetVersion` and `SliverStatus`, plus several manifest RSpecs) (change this directory using `--fileDir`).

 `./stitcherTestFiles` contains a selection of sample request RSpecs for use with stitching.
 Note this is not exhaustive; multiple links